Semiclassical dynamics of horizons in spherically symmetric collapse: Gravitational collapse with a scalar field

-where a `dot' and `$,r$' denote the differentiation with respect to the proper time $t$, and to the coordinate $r$, respectively.
-The \emph{mass function} $F(t,r)$ is the total gravitational mass within the shell labelled by $r$.
+where the `$,r$' denotes the differentiation with respect to the coordinate $r$.
+The \emph{mass function} $F(t,r)$ is defined to be the total gravitational mass within the shell labelled by $r$.
+By integrating the first relation in Eq.~(\ref{einstein-1}) we can write the mass function as

+We can also write the mass function (from the last relation in Eq. (\ref{einstein-1})) as a function of the phase space variables $(c, {\sf p}, \phi, \pi_\phi)$:

 In order to investigate the geometry of trapped surfaces inside the star, it is convenient to study the behaviour of the radial null geodesics emerging from the interior spacetime.
-The interior metric (\ref{INTmetric}) can be recast into the double null form \cite{MS} as
+Introducing the null coordinates \cite{MS}